Skip to contents

 The analysis formula is inferred from the stored gen_outcome() formula.
 Simulation terms between(x) and within(x) become observed-data columns named x_between and x_within, computed from x by the simulation group identifier.
 These columns are recomputed even when columns with the same names already exist in sim$data.

-For dynamic formulas, ar1() is translated to within-person centered lag predictors.
+For dynamic formulas, ar1() is translated to lagged observed response columns centered at each person's observed mean of all their values (not the mean of the lagged values).
 For compositional outcomes, the helper rebuilds the ILR coordinates through complr() using the simulator's parts and SBP metadata, then lags the generated z coordinates used by brmcoda().

 Examples